 Total Time: 40 minutes

-Inspired by the go-to birthday cake, these high altitude yellow cupcakes have been adjusted for elevation so that they always come out fluffy, soft, and pretty!
+Inspired by the go-to birthday cake, these high altitude yellow cupcakes have been adjusted for 4,500 feet of elevation so that they always come out fluffy, soft, and pretty!
 Then, they're topped with fluffy, fudgy chocolate buttercream for a delicious, classic treat.
 They're just the best!

 Ingredients